How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 Electric composters for your kitchen are great modern alternatives to having a large outdoor compost pile.
 Most electric composters have a similar process of drying, grinding and cooling organic household waste to create healthy dirt.

 Have limited counter space and are interested in an odorless kitchen compost bin?
-Another fantastic benefit of electric composters is that they take up just a couple of feet of space, leaving you plenty of room to cook up a storm.
+Another fantastic benefit of food waste recyclers is that they take up just a couple of feet of space, leaving you plenty of room to cook up a storm.

 Lomi by Pela